David Morrison Armstrong: Political career

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments, and created the Province of Canada, with a single parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
+The Governor General retained a strong position in the government.

 Armstrong stood for election in the first general election in 1841 and was elected to the Legislative Assembly of the new province, representing the electoral district of Berthier.
 He was re-elected in 1844 and 1848, but defeated in 1851.

-In the first session of the first Parliament, elected in 1841, Armstrong was a member of the Groupe canadien-français from Canada East, who opposed both the new union Province of Canada, and the government of Governor-General Sydenham.
+In the first session of the first Parliament, elected in 1841, Armstrong was a member of the French-Canadian Group from Canada East, who opposed both the new union of Canada, and the government of Governor General Sydenham.
 Following Sydenham's death in late 1841, he continued to oppose the government of the new Governor General, Sir Charles Bagot, until Bagot was forced to reorganise his government by taking in Reformers, led by Louis-Hippolyte Lafontaine and Robert Baldwin.
 Armstrong supported the new government, and also voted in opposition when the Lafontaine–Baldwin ministry felt compelled to resign.

 Armstrong subsequently became identified with the Reform group, until his defeat in 1851.

 In 1855, he was named to the Legislative Council of the Province of Canada for the Sorel division and served until Canadian Confederation in 1867, when the province of Quebec was created.
 He was named to the Legislative Council of Quebec in 1867, again for the Sorel division.
 By the time he sat in the Legislative Council of Quebec, he was considered a Conservative.
 He served in the Quebec Legislative Council from 1867 until his death in Sorel in 1873.
 He was entombed in the vault of the church of St Pierre at Sorel.